 Who We Are and What We Do!

-Founded as a non-profit in 1979, Exploring New Horizons’ goal has always been to offer high-quality and affordable residential environmental education programs that enhance interpersonal relationships and positive associations between learning and the outdoors which students, teachers, and high school cabin leaders can take back to their classrooms and homes.
-Our experienced naturalists engage 3rd-8th grade students in 3 to 5-day outdoor education programs and since 1979 we have engaged over 200,000 students in residential outdoor education!
+Founded as a non-profit in 1979, Exploring New Horizons’ goal has always been to offer high-quality and affordable residential environmental education programs that enhance interpersonal relationships and positive associations between learning and the outdoors which students, teachers and high school cabin leaders can take back to their classrooms and homes.
+Over the past 40 years, our experienced naturalists have engaged over 200,000 3rd-8th grade students in 3 to 5-day outdoor education programs!

 ENH is currently also offering our Virtual Science Camp Program!